Treat Respiratory Disorders with this Pranayam Yoga

 Yogendra Pranayam 2

-- Now, breathing in, make your chest rise up and breathing out allow it to come down.
+- Now, breathing in, make your chest rise up.
+Now, breathe out and allow it to come down

 - Feel this movement.
 Repeat it ten times.